 |Will I limit the type of outbound calls that are allowed?||To restrict outbound calls, see Outbound calling restriction policies for Audio Conferencing and user PSTN calls.|

-A dial plan, as part of Phone System in Office 365, is a set of normalization rules that translate dialed phone numbers into an alternate format (typically E.164 format) for call authorization and call routing.
+A dial plan, as part of Phone System in Microsoft 365 or Office 365, is a set of normalization rules that translate dialed phone numbers into an alternate format (typically E.164 format) for call authorization and call routing.

 For more information about dial plans, see What are dial plans?